TyrantLink/auto_response_dev/README.md

 9. configure the test messages in `messages.py` as needed
 10. test by running `python main.py`
 11. if the test passes, compile the auto response with `mypyc ./auto_responses`
+12. edit the [README](auto_responses/README.md) in the `auto_responses` directory to include a description of the auto response and the author(s) of the auto response
-12. commit the changes to the repository and submit a pull request to the main repository
+13. commit the changes to the repository and submit a pull request to the main repository

 ## Quick Notes
 - i am pretty restrictive on what I accept as auto responses.
 But I'll allow almost anything as long as it's not harmful.